The Compact Nursing License: 2020 Updates

 This means you must apply for a single state license if:

-- You have a multistate license and want to accept a travel assignment in a state that hasn't implemented the Nurse Licensure Compact
+- You have a multistate license and want to accept a contract nursing assignment in a state that hasn't implemented the Nurse Licensure Compact

-- Your primary residence is one of the non-NLC states and you want to accept a travel assignment in an NLC state
+- Your primary residence is one of the non-NLC states and you want to accept a contract nursing assignment in an NLC state

 Contact the nursing board in the state you want to practice in for a single state license.
 In most cases, you can obtain one by verifying your current licenses and applying for licensure by endorsement.

-The Nurse Licensure Compact offers a convenient way for travel RNs to take advantage of work opportunities in many locations in the United States.
-If you're interested in the freedom and flexibility of travel nursing, browse our current travel RN job openings to find one that's right for you.
+The Nurse Licensure Compact offers a convenient way for contract RNs to take advantage of work opportunities in many locations in the United States.
+If you're interested in the freedom and flexibility of contract nursing, browse our current contract RN job openings to find one that's right for you.